MicrosoftDocs/sdk-api/sdk-api-src/content/ioapiset/nf-ioapiset-getqueuedcompletionstatus.md

 The number of milliseconds that the caller is willing to wait for a completion packet to appear at the completion port.
 If a completion packet does not appear within the specified time, the function times out, returns <b>FALSE</b>, and sets *<i>lpOverlapped</i> to <b>NULL</b>.

 If <i>dwMilliseconds</i> is <b>INFINITE</b>, the function will never time out.
 If <i>dwMilliseconds</i> is zero and there is no I/O operation to dequeue, the function will time out immediately.

-#### - lpNumberOfBytes [out]

-A pointer to a variable that receives the number of bytes transferred during an I/O operation that has completed.

 ## -returns